penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/database-odbc.md

 ##  Connection Pooling

-Enable unixODBC pooling to reduce connection overhead.
+Enable unixODBC pooling.
+Beginning with unixODBC 2.0.0, the driver manager supports connection pooling.
+Connection pooling reduces connection overhead by maintaining open database connections and reusing them for subsequent requests, rather than repeatedly establishing and terminating new connections.

 In `/etc/odbcinst.ini`: